bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 **To-do list for example input files:**
-- [ ] In the README.md file, add the available element tags and examples for keywords for user elements.
 - [ ] Add examples showing how to use body force and traction/ pressure boundary conditions.
 - [ ] Add input file parser for pre-processing.